heptarch/heptarch.github.io/drafts/cone.md

 The Pyramid: a slate-blue frustrum, towering decametres grimly over the Leix Chaos, the smear of Agenor Linea visible to the south and a jungle of stellae crowding the entrance.
 Clipper II picked it up on the last flyby; gravimetry confirms it extends miles below, laser spectroscopy that it's made of molybdenum, a metal only made in supernovae.
 Xenos on the wire are split between tomb, nuclear dump and data repository...
 Your classic black monolith scenario.

+The stellae are inscribed with what appears, statistically, to be ternary noise, "free entropy" as one of our quants calls it.

 ## List

 - ~~Light cone~~